fenago/Grokking-Deep-Learning/Lab_9.md

 True:garden.
 Pred:bedroom.

 These mistakes are really interesting.
-After seeing only the word “sandra,” the network predicts “is,” which, although not exactly the same as “moved,” isn’t a bad guess.
+After seeing only the word "sandra," the network predicts "is," which, although not exactly the same as "moved," isn’t a bad guess.
 It picked the wrong verb.
-Next, notice that the words “to” and “the” were correct, which isn’t as surprising because these are some of the more common words in the dataset, and presumably the network has been trained to predict the phrase “to the” after the verb “moved” many times.
+Next, notice that the words "to" and "the" were correct, which isn’t as surprising because these are some of the more common words in the dataset, and presumably the network has been trained to predict the phrase "to the" after the verb "moved" many times.
-The final mistake is also compelling, mistaking “bedroom” for the word “garden.”
+The final mistake is also compelling, mistaking "bedroom" for the word "garden."
 It’s important to note that there’s almost no way this neural network could learn this task perfectly.
-After all, if I gave you the words “sandra moved to the,” could you tell me the correct next word?
+After all, if I gave you the words "sandra moved to the," could you tell me the correct next word?
 More context is needed to solve this task, but the fact that it’s unsolvable, in my opinion, creates educational analysis for the ways in which it fails.